standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 By default, the FHIR IG Publisher will perform validation checks on the  StructureDefinition of specified FHIR profiles, value sets, and examples which reference any base resources or FHIR profiles.
 An output of these checks are found in the CIMPL output, *qa.html*.

-An example QA output is shown in the figure below:
+An example QA output is shown below:

 ![qa.html example output](img_cimpl/igpublisher_output.png)